Apophatic theology: The via eminentiae

 The distinction between univocal, equivocal, and analogous language and relations corresponds to the distinction between the via positiva, via negativa, and via eminentiae.
 In Thomas Aquinas, for example, the via positiva undergirds the discussion of univocity, the via negativa the equivocal, and the via eminentiae the final defense of analogy.

-According to Catholic Encyclopedia, the Doctor Angelicus and the scholastici declare that:
+According to the Catholic Encyclopedia, the Doctor Angelicus and the scholastics declare that:

 God is not absolutely unknowable, and yet it is true that we cannot define Him adequately.
 But we can conceive and name Him in an "analogical way".
 The perfections manifested by creatures are in God, not merely nominally (equivoce) but really and positively, since He is their source.
 Yet, they are not in Him as they are in the creature, with a mere difference of degree, nor even with a mere specific or generic difference (univoce), for there is no common concept including the finite and the Infinite.
 They are really in Him in a supereminent manner (eminenter) which is wholly incommensurable with their mode of being in creatures.
 We can conceive and express these perfections only by an analogy; not by an analogy of proportion, for this analogy rests on a participation in a common concept, and, as already said, there is no element common to the finite and the Infinite; but by an analogy of proportionality.

 Since then Thomism has played a decisive role in resizing the negative or apophatic tradition of the magisterium.